-SO – you’ve decided to join the DevOps movement by creating an environment of continuous improvement, collaboration, automation, and support.
+You’ve decided to join the DevOps transformation movement by creating an environment of continuous improvement, collaboration, automation, and support.

 You must be feeling great about yourself and the future of your organization.
-But you also might be wondering “what are the right methods to follow to make this transition as seamless as possible?”
+But you also might be wondering “what are the right methods to follow to make a DevOps transition as seamless as possible?”

-Well, you’ve already made the first best-step – choosing to integrate the practice of operations and development teams coming together in harmony – and by reading this blog, you’ve made another right decision!
+You have already made the first best-step – choosing to integrate the practice of operations and development teams coming together in harmony.
 We at Indellient will guide you through a tough but important process that will impact your success or failure with DevOps.
 Let’s get started!

 Remember, there’s no silver bullet to a lot of these questions, but if you start thinking about what the low hanging fruit in each area is, tackling these challenges may become a bit easier.

 We hear this term a lot.
-Basically, what this means is having cross-functional teams which will assist in your transformation.
-Though, this isn’t always easy, or even practical, but there are concrete steps to take to determine where there is benefit in this cooperation
+Basically, what this means is having cross-functional teams that will assist in your DevOps transformation.
+This isn’t always easy, or even practical, but there are concrete steps to take to determine where there is benefit in this cooperation

 Before we can break down silos, we need to focus on collaborating better together.
 In essence, that’s really what the concept of “breaking down silos” is trying to achieve; that and making work more visible to everyone involved is going to be key in any DevOps movement.
 This, in collaboration with communication, will drive the overall success of the movement.